ropensci/roweb3/content/blog/2021-02-23-devguide-0.6.0/index.Rmd

 ## Meta changes

-Did you notice the guide got a design refresh?
+Did you notice the guide got a design refresh? :sparkles:
 We switched from `bookdown::gitbook()` to `bookdown::bs4_book()` that's available in the development version of the [bookdown package](https://github.com/rstudio/bookdown/).
 We enjoy having the general table of contents on the left and the table of contents for the current chapter on the right.
 We also find searching more intuitive.